 In this sub-section, we present the integration of the sub use case 2 explained above within the use case 3 testbed by means of the visualizations provided by openHAB.
-To this end, first in Figure 27 we highlight the next functionalities.
+To this end, first in Figure 28 we highlight the next functionalities.
 On the bottom left, we display the IHES sensing units that gather the temperature measurements and seismic events.
 As it was mentioned above in this section, the IHES sensing units send the data to the cloud via MQTT, where the data is stored, it is analyzed, and it is displayed.
-Thereby, on the top of Figure 27 we show the temperature measurements from the IHES sensing units are displayed properly in real-time by means of the openHAB tool.
+Thereby, on the top of Figure 28 we show the temperature measurements from the IHES sensing units are displayed properly in real-time by means of the openHAB tool.
 This figure also validates the MQTT communication chain between the IHES sensing units and the cloud.
-Moreover, on the right bottom of Figure 27 we display the real-time prediction of the temperature measurements to perform the prediction.
-Namely, in the case of Figure 27, the predictor is taking the temperature measurements that are displayed in the figures that are explained below.
+Moreover, on the right bottom of Figure 28 we display the real-time prediction of the temperature measurements to perform the prediction.
+Namely, in the case of Figure 28, the predictor is taking the temperature measurements that are displayed in the figure.
+On the bottom of Figure 28, we also show the avalanche warning, which is tackle in more detail in the figures that are explained below.

-FIGURE 27.
+FIGURE 28.
 INTEGRATION IN UC3 TESTBED.
 OPENHAB DISPLAY TEMPERATURE MEASUREMENTS AND THE PREDICTED TEMPERATURE.

-In Figure 28, we generated a seismic event by moving some of the IHES sensing units.
+In Figure 29, we generated a seismic event by moving some of the IHES sensing units.
 This event is detected by the local embedded intelligence of the IHES sensing units and it is transmitted to the cloud via MQTT.
-Then, as it was explained in the previous sub-section, the avalanche risk assessment block of Figure 18 considers this seismic event along with the output of the temperature predictor.
+Then, as it was explained in the previous sub-section, the avalanche risk assessment block of Figure 19 considers this seismic event along with the output of the temperature predictor.
 Note that in this case, the temperature is not risky, as compared to the weather station bounds.
 Thereby, the avalanche risk assessment block considers that there is not an avalanche risk.
-This is properly displayed in the bottom of Figure 28.
+This is properly displayed in the bottom of Figure 29.

-FIGURE 28.
+FIGURE 29.
 INTEGRATION IN UC3 TESTBED: SEISMIC EVENT GENERATED AT THE IHES SENSING UNITS.

-In Figure 29, we provoked a risky temperature event by lighting up some of the IHES sensing units.
+In Figure 30, we provoked a risky temperature event by lighting up some of the IHES sensing units.
 The temperature measurements are sent to the cloud via MQTT and are displayed in real-time in openHAB.
-We can see on the top right of Figure 29 how the temperature raises suddenly.
+We can see on the top right of Figure 30 how the temperature raises suddenly.
 The temperature measurements are the inputs of the temperature predictor, which predicts that the temperature will keep increasing.
 Then, this output is sent to the avalanche risk assessment block.
 However, as there is not a seismic event, the risk assessment block considers that there is not an avalanche risk.

-FIGURE 29.
+FIGURE 30.
 INTEGRATION IN UC3 TESTBED: RISKY TEMPERATURE EVENT PREDICTED.